Introduction:

 6.2.
 Security

 Consider investing in security plugins and regular backup solutions, which can range from £50 to £200 per year.
+Curious about the expenses involved?
+Check out our WordPress development London services to understand the cost of creating a WordPress website with WEDOWEBAPPS LTD.

 7. Additional Costs